Open Heart Yoga

 If you have been diagnosed with a physical or mental illness that requires medication or medical treatment, discuss your situation with teacher before joining teachings.

 Learn from a qualified teacher

 Open Heart Yoga is taught by authorized teachers.
 Authorization as a teacher is received from the head teacher after one has followed the teachings, made progress in them and as fit to becoming a teacher for others.

 You are free to discuss your practice with others but we ask you not to teach or tell details of the techniques to others.
 We ask this because techniques need to be learned properly from a valid teacher together with receiving an empowerment.
 Doing practices without an empowerment can be harmful.

 All conversations between you and the teacher/s are confidential.

-Another principle of Tibetan Heart Yoga is breathwork through unifying the five vital energies (skt. prana).
+Another principle of Open Heart Yoga is breathwork through unifying the five vital energies (skt. prana).
 Applying breathing techniques, seals (skt. mudra), mantras and visualizations together, our mind is flushed with breath energy (prana) charged with the blessings of the buddhas.
 This has a deeply transforming effect on the mind and uncovers natural awareness (tib. rigpa).

 Visualization is another core element of Open Heart Yoga.
 In OHY, we do not use complex visualizations but simple ones that still have a profound effect.

 Read what people say about Pemako Buddhist-practice: Feedback and Comments.